 The cool part is that many of the free themes listed below offer upgrades to receive better features.
 Therefore, you have the opportunity to unlock premium restaurant themes for around $50 per theme.
 It all depends on the type of website you’re trying to run.
 Some folks are more comfortable setting up a free restaurant website and seeing how it goes.
-Others want to get right down to business and establish their brand website as a hub for customers to come to and book reservations, read blog posts, share on social media and chat with other customers.
+Others want to get right down to business and establish their brand website as a hub for customers to come to and book reservations, read blog posts, share on social media, and chat with other customers.

 However, right now we want to focus on the free restaurant themes, so keep reading to learn more about the top solutions.
 Feel free to bookmark this page if you’re planning on opening a restaurant in the future or if you’re a developer who works with a wide variety of restaurants.

-With the Restaurant and cafe WordPress theme you’ll notice a stunning fullscreen header area with overlaying text and a button to lead users elsewhere on your site.
+With the Restaurant and Cafe WordPress theme, you’ll notice a stunning fullscreen header area with overlaying text and a button to lead users elsewhere on your site.
 Visitors can scroll down to see more content such as menus, food items, drinks, and the people behind the scenes in the restaurant.
 The title of the theme pretty much states who it’s for, as it would only make sense for a restaurant or cafe to download this and use it for a website.
 This also includes businesses like bakeries, but we like it best for a high-class, luxurious restaurant.

 It would be tough to run a restaurant website without a reservation module.
-That’s why Restaurant and cafe has this already built in.
+That’s why the Restaurant and Cafe theme has this feature built-in.
 This way, your customers can come to the website, choose what time and how many people are coming, and forget about calling in to make a reservation.
 The restaurant Menu section is rather powerful for such a basic, free theme.
 Feel free to upload all the images you want and share details about your food, drinks, and dessert.

 The Auberge theme is yet another free restaurant solution that looks like it could be sold for a good $50.
 The large header image takes up the majority of the screen for a more modern look, while the social media buttons at the top eliminate the need to go out and buy or download a social media plugin, potentially saving yourself from slowing down your pages.
 The theme is completely responsive for viewing on mobile devices, so if someone wants to book a reservation while coming home from work on the train, they can take out their phone and do so.
 A blog is provided, and it has a few post formats for adding variety to the layout.
 This blog is sure to keep your customers in the loop, while also boosting your SEO.